TheJacksonLaboratory/ResourcesGuide/Working_with_hpc.md

 Ending the session is crucial here not only to avoid draining hpc resources but also to avoid RStudio session log filling up your allotted storage.

 **Note:**
 - Make sure all the directories in the launch file exist before running it.
+- If you already have the image in the relevant directory then you can just run the sbatch command from the login node (no need to start an interactive job).
 - You might want to use [`renv`](https://rstudio.github.io/renv/articles/docker.html) to [manage your locally-installed packages](Organizing_projects.html#Recording_the_computational_environment).
 - See the [Containerizing](Containerizing.html) section on how to customize and build containers.